Insight: From a ferry, a Chinese fast-attack boat

 "ANTI-ACCESS STRATEGY"

-In the report, the Pentagon also said China's defense and civilian sectors worked in close cooperation as part of a long-standing effort to incorporate technology that could accelerate military modernization.
+In the report, the Pentagon said China's defense and civilian sectors work in close cooperation to incorporate technology that could accelerate military modernization.

-The report noted the cumulative effect of dual-use technology transfers, particularly from the United States, could make a substantial contribution to Chinese military firepower.
+The cumulative effect of dual-use technology transfers, particularly from the United States, could make a substantial contribution to Chinese military firepower, it said.

 The mass production of the Type-022 suggests the Chinese navy believes these vessels will complement its so-called "anti-access" strategy aimed at keeping foreign forces away from waters surrounding Taiwan in time of conflict, said Sam Roggeveen, an analyst and commentator at the Sydney-based Lowy Institute for International Policy, an independent private foreign policy research group.

-Note: (This story has been corrected to remove extraneous words in 20th paragraph)